 Feb.
 1, 2021

-This year for Safer Internet Day we have teamed up with the UK Safer Internet Centre, coordinators of Safer Internet Day celebrations in the UK, to try and break a Guinness World Records™ title .
+This year for Safer Internet Day we have teamed up with the UK Safer Internet Centre to try and break a Guinness World Records™ title.
 But we need your help…

 Join us on Tuesday, 9th February to help us break the official GUINNESS WORLD RECORDS™ title for the Most Pledges received for an Internet Safety Campaign in 24 hours.

-Being safe on the internet is important to us at 2Simple and at the UK Safer Internet Centre.
+Being safe on the internet is important to us at 2Simple..
 We have supported Safer Internet Day for many years, offering out our resources for free, so as many learners as possible can take part.
 You can explore this year’s free activities here.
 With a global, community-led approach, Safer Internet Day reaches so many young people and their families thanks to the fantastic support from organisations across society to promote the campaign, encouraging as many people as possible to get involved.
 Raising awareness of the day and sharing the key messages to our users and the educational community is key to help promote safe and responsible online usage, which is why we’re so excited to be involved in bringing as many people as possible together to attempt an official GUINNESS WORLD RECORDS™ title.

 Before the event: share this link 2simple.com/GWR with your learners and your school community.